Skip to content

 Why I Recommend Solo Guitars For Offset Kits

-There are plenty of budget offset kits online.
+There are plenty of budget offset kits online, but consistency is where many of them fall short.

-• Consistent value under $300 without feeling like a toy kit
+• Consistent value under $300 without feeling cheap

-so you want a kit that gives you a clean foundation instead of extra headaches.
+a kit that provides a cleaner foundation instead of extra setup headaches.

-That’s why Solo Guitars is my top pick for offset-style kits.
+That’s one reason Solo Guitars continues to be one of my favorite choices for offset-style kits.

 WHO SHOULD BUILD AN OFFSET KIT?